WPCV/wpcv-woo-civi-integration/readme.txt

 == Known Issues ==

-This plugin currently relies on the `Order.create` and `Payment.create` API in CiviCRM to register WooCommerce Orders as CiviCRM Contributions.
-There is currently a push in CiviCRM to fix various aspects of this API, which is why this plugin should ideally be used with CiviCRM 5.42.1 or greater.

-The biggest outstanding issue is for Orders with a number of taxable Products in the same Order.
-The plugin works well if you are able to avoid taxable Products.

 Creating Orders in WooCommerce admin is not fully supported.
 It is best to create Orders via the Checkout.